The Rooted Space

 Coffee or tea?

 → Warm tea in a heavy mug.
-Comfort first, caffeine second.

 Small talk or deep dive?